 The Korean War Reaches a Stalemate

 The Korean War was relatively short but exceptionally bloody.
 Nearly 5 million people died.
 More than half of these–about 10 percent of Korea’s prewar population–were civilians.
-(This rate of civilian casualties was higher than World War II’s and Vietnam’s.)
+(This rate of civilian casualties was higher than World War II’s and the Vietnam War’s.)
 Almost 40,000 Americans died in action in Korea, and more than 100,000 were wounded.
+Today, they are remembered at the Korean War Veterans Memorial near the Lincoln Memorial on the National Mall in Washington, D.C., a series of 19 steel statues of servicemen, and the Korean War memorial in Fullerton, California, the first on the West Coast to include the names of the more than 30,000 Americans who died in the war.